shoki61/react-custom-back-to-top-button/README.md

 # react-custom-back-to-top-button

-Back to top button package that you can shape the way you want and put any icon you want in it :innocent:
+Back to top button package that you can shape the way you want and put any icon you want in it

 Install
 ======